tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-create.md

   --skuprofile-vmsizes Standard_DS1_v2 Standard_D2s_v4
 ```

-To specify the allocation strategy, use the `--skuprofile-allocation-strategy` parameter, like the following:
+To specify the allocation strategy, use the `--skuprofile-allocation-strategy` parameter, like the following command:
 ```azurecli-interactive
 az vmss create \
   --name {myVMSS} \